 I highly recommend the Reef Bay Trail when mosquitoes aren’t out by the thousands, but if you’re looking for a quicker, drama-free option, there is always the Lind Point Trail which you can hop onto in Cruz Bay and leads to three beautiful beaches, including Salomon, Honeymoon and Caneel.
 Honeymoon Beach is my favorite (it’s where we saw the turtles):

 We also took the opportunity to cruise around St. Thomas on a Wet Woody’s charter, stopping at some nice beaches and coves to swim and snorkel.
 God, I love fast powerboats and this one was a sweet ride.
-This trip also gave us some of the best views of accretionary wedge outcrop.
-As Evelyn Mervine explains, an accretionary wedge is:
+This trip also gave us some of the best views of outcrops of accretionary wedge, which is:

 A wedge- or prism-shaped mass of sediments and rock fragments which has accumulated where a downgoing oceanic plate meets an overriding plate (either oceanic or continental) at a subduction zone.
 The sediment is generally marine sediment that has been scraped off of the downgoing plate by the overriding plate.
 However, sediment from the overriding plate can also contribute to the accretionary wedge.
 Fragments of rock from the colliding tectonic plates can also accumulate in an accretionary wedge.
 The sedimentary rocks which form at accretionary wedges are deformed, faulted, poorly-sorted mixtures which are often referred to as “mélange” (which means “mixture” in French).